Coin of Truth©

 Across the world, people worship many different gods or spiritual beings, each with their own names, stories, and traditions.
 Some believe in a single all-powerful deity, others in multiple gods, forces of nature, or ancestral spirits.
 But here is a question that deserves honest reflection: just because a spiritual presence may be real, does that necessarily mean it is good—or worthy of worship?

-For many years, billions have called Jesus Christ Savior.
-Others have viewed Him as a prophet, a teacher, or a spiritual guide—and some would rather not have His name mentioned at all.
-What sets Jesus apart, however, is that He did not merely point to truth; He claimed to be the truth.
+For many centuries, billions have called Jesus Christ Savior.
+Others have viewed Him as a prophet, a moral teacher, or a spiritual guide—and some would rather not have His name mentioned at all.
+What sets Jesus apart, however, is not merely that He taught truth or claimed to know it, but that He identified Himself as the very source of truth.

 “I am the way, the truth, and the life.
-No one comes to the Father except through Me” - John 14:6
+No one comes to the Father except through Me.”

 That leaves us with a serious choice: either Jesus was deceived, deliberately misleading others, or He truly was who He claimed to be.
 And if there is even a possibility that His claim is true, then it deserves to be examined with honesty, humility, and seriousness—because what’s at stake is not trivial, but eternal.